dbcls/monban/README.md

 Path to the link pattern definition.
 The file should be a Tab Separated Values (TSV) file.

-* 1st column: label of the link pattern
+* 1st column: label of the pattern
 * 2nd column: RegExp of the pattern

 Example: